elnurvl/laravel-keycloak-guard/README.md

 _Required.
 Default is `username`._

-The field from "users" table that contains the user unique identifier (eg. username, email, nickname).
+The field from "users" table that contains the user unique identifier (e.g. username, email, nickname).
 This will be confronted against `token_principal_attribute` attribute, while authenticating.

 ✔️ **token_principal_attribute**